 Peter is an associate in the firm’s litigation department, where he advises public and private companies in a wide variety of investigations and commercial disputes.

 - Obtained a dismissal with prejudice of a False Claims Act suit for a major healthcare corporation.
-Drafted appellee brief for case currently pending on appeal.
+Drafted appellee brief successfully defending dismissal on appeal to Eleventh Circuit.

 - Represented Gawker Media LLC and its affiliates with respect to litigation claims filed in Chapter 11 bankruptcy proceedings.
 Claims were favorably resolved to allow for confirmation of Gawker’s Chapter 11 plan.

 - Representing trustee of residential mortgage-backed securities trust in multiple repurchase actions.